waqasa1/Dashboard/README.md

 Open a Pull Request

 👤 Author
-Tayyab Hussain
+Waqas Anwar
-📧 tayyabhussain505@gmail.com
+📧 waqasanwar1308@gmail.com
-🌐 GitHub – Tayyab-CodeLover
+🌐 GitHub – waqasa1

 ⭐ Support This Project
 If you found this project helpful or interesting: